 Millwork that many see as complete service is overarching, involving the material’s process in its entirety.
 This type of service is typically applicable to multi-unit housing and commercial buildings.
 Though standard millwork is the norm, those who opt for a custom profile variant are quick to tout its merits.
 Custom profile versions of this woodwork are of the highest quality, ensuring the end result makes an indelible impact while standing the test of time.
 This approach provides the cabinetry or other item with unique character that ultimately improves the property’s value.

 Millwork construction that has curved edges or rounded edges is made with custom radius of this material.
 Examples of the custom radius variation include kitchen counter corners, arches, handrails, circular windows and bending stairways.

 How Much Does It Cost?

-There is no concrete answer to this question.
+Explaining the costs of, say, retail construction is easy.
+As is the comparison between the cost of renovation and new construction.
+However, when it comes to millwork, there is no concrete answer to this question.
 The total cost of items made through the millwork process is typically around two or three times the cost of the materials used for the project.
 This means the materials used to make the cabinetry, shelving or other items will ultimately dictate the price of the woodwork.
 Furthermore, the magnitude and specifications of the project also shape its price.
 If the millwork is particularly subtle or large, its price will be much higher.